WHAT ASAFRICA DOES FOR YOU

 The full programme equips you professionally to be a top-class, legal guide.
 The technical certificate is not yet a ticket to guide.
 For that you must complete the second part of the qualification which focuses on tourism skills.
 Your skills of leadership, communication, organisationation and management are assessed in the context of your speciality.
 This is mainly paperwork but it also involves a field assessment of your ability to plan, run, manage safety & emergencies and (optional) camp out with clients.

 Finally there are online quizzes testing your knowledge about South Africa and adventure guiding.
+Our Learner Guides contain all the answers.
 Once you’ve passed those and hold your technical certificate and current first aid, your Assessor (one of us at AsAfrica) can recommend that you be qualified as an adventure tour guide.
 The Moderator at AQN will decide, on the basis of documentation submitted, whether to accredit you.

 What happens then?

-You get an interim certificate from AQN.
-Meantime AQN submits your records to Cathsseta where a Verifier checks that everything is in order.
-Cathsseta will then issue your guiding certificate.
+We send you the Interim Certificate showing that you have qualified.
+Our school, AQN, submits your records to Cathsseta where a Verifier checks that everything is in order.
+Cathsseta will then issue your legal guiding certificate.

 Badge and card